 For a time youth work was led by volunteers.
 Gary Klodt was called to be Youth Pastor and arrived from Minnesota with his wife, Jeanette, in August 1981.
 The Lindmans expressed their desire to retire in 1983 and they returned to Minnesota in June of 1984.
 The search for a Senior Pastor led to the church calling Ted Inabnit from Montana.
 Ted arrived in the spring of 1985 with his wife, Elaine, and their four sons, Daniel, David, Timothy, and Jonathon.
 Soon after their arrival, Gary Klodt was designated as Associate Pastor.
 In the fall of 1991 Dan Inabnit was added as Youth Pastor and served in that capacity until June 1993.
 Due to concerns about Elaine's health, Pastor Ted took a sabbatical for several months.
 During that time Pastor Gary led several men in ministering to the congregation from the pulpit.
 Shortly after the Inabnits' return, Ted felt led to resign his pastorate, effective June 1995.
 In May of 1995 Todd Beaudin was called to serve as Youth Pastor, and he arrived with his wife, Penny in July 1995.
 Pastor Gary led as Interim Pastor until John Rysdyk was called as Senior Pastor, then Pastor Gary resigned.
 John arrived in September 1995 with his wife, Renee', and their three children, Candice, Whitney, and Johnny.

 Cozene Wikstrom joined the staff as church secretary part-time in 1996.
-The position is now full-time and is shared by Grace Hillyer and Rhea Stables.
+The position is now full-time and is shared by Rhee Stables and Patti Gaede.
 Jim Dunn was called as Associate Pastor and began working half-time in January 1997 as director of Adult Ministries and Counseling.
 He and his wife Terry are long time community residents.
 Jim became full-time Associate Pastor in January 2003.
 He took a sabbatical in 2011, then came back half-time and requested that a replacement be found.
 Jim retired January 2013.
 Gary Lindman became part-time Director of Music in November 2002 after he and his wife Marsha returned to Soldotna from Point Hope.
 Gary plans music for worship services and leads the worship team weekly.
 He also directs choirs for Easter and Christmas programs.
 Budd Tressler joined the staff full-time in a custodial/maintenance position in 2002.
-Amiel Severson and Ric Plate work part-time in assisting Budd.
+Justin Oleson works part-time in assisting Budd.

 With an ever growing children's ministry, the need for a Children's Pastor became evident.
 Kevin Spence was called and came on staff in the summer of 2007.
 Kevin and his wife, Donna, and their three children, Nathan, Caleb, and Rachel, had been in the community for several years.
 In addition to directing children's ministries, Kevin administrates personnel and oversees financial matters.
 In May of 2013 Derek Black accepted the call as Associate Pastor, returning from a year in Bethel with his wife, Laura, and their two sons, Elias and Jathan.
 Derek had served on staff at the Chapel during Jim Dunn's sabbatical.
 In the fall of 2018, Derek and Laura followed the Lord’s call to start a recovery church in Soldotna.
 The Chapel is currently looking for an Associate Pastor to take Derek’s place.